-- information regarding all complaints are shared between all employees of Motion Paradox; and
+- information regarding all complaints is shared between all employees of Motion Paradox; and

-- Nicole Slayton Hogan as Chief Executive Officer has authority for dealing with all complaints.
+- Nicole Slayton Hogan, as Chief Executive Officer, is authorised to deal with all complaints.

-Nicole reserves the right to deal with any complaint but may in the first instance ask another employee at Motion Paradox to respond to your complaint, and all employees will respond to the complaint as set out in this policy.
+Nicole reserves the right to deal with any complaint herself but may in the first instance ask another employee at Motion Paradox to respond to your complaint.

 What is the Legal Ombudsman’s Role?

-The Legal Ombudsman is an independent ombudsman scheme that resolves complaints about certain lawyers.
-It was set up under the Legal Services Act 2007.
-You have the right to complain to the Legal Ombudsman about the services of UK qualified solicitors at Motion Paradox.
-Currently only Eamonn Hogan is a UK qualified Solicitor at Motion Paradox.
-Therefore, you will have no right to complain to the Legal Ombudsman about Motion Paradox itself or services provided by other individuals at Motion Paradox (unless those individuals are supervised by Eamonn Hogan).
+The Legal Ombudsman is an independent ombudsman scheme that resolves complaints about the legal services provided by certain lawyers.
+It was set up following the passing of the Legal Services Act 2007.
+You now have the right to complain to the Legal Ombudsman about UK qualified solicitors at Motion Paradox.

 The Legal Ombudsman’s Process

-The Legal Ombudsman will normally only consider a complaint after the complainant has made the complaint to the practice and the practice has failed to resolve it to your satisfaction.
-Once a complaint is referred to the Legal Ombudsman, a caseworker will investigate the complaint and make recommendations.
+The Legal Ombudsman will normally only consider a complaint after the Complaints Procedure has been exhausted and if the matter still has not been resolved to your satisfaction.
+Once a complaint is referred to the Legal Ombudsman a caseworker will investigate the complaint and make recommendations.
 The Legal Ombudsman can order compensation of up to £50,000.

 The Legal Ombudsman may be contacted at: